Q Are all properties self-contained?

 Q Can I bring my pet?

-Please note: The pet fee is per pet per week.
+Please note: The pet fee is per pet per week OR per short break.

 Q Can we invite our friends over?